sajastu/papers-I-read/ACL/2018 - Fast Abstractive Summarization with Reinforce-Selected Sentence Rewriting.md

 - a hierarchical neural model to learn the sentence representations of the document and a ‘selection network’ to extract sentences based on their representations.
+- For learning each sentence representations, CNN is used.
+Then, LSTM-RNNs are utilized to further incorporate global context of the document and capture the long-range semantic dependency between sentences.
 -

 <hr/>